midl-dev/tezos-on-gke/README.md

 kubectl apply -f tezos-public-node-stateful-set.yaml
 ```

+Note that alphanet is configured by default.
+To bake on the mainnet, edit the `image:` values to set the container tag to `mainnet`.

 Get the public IPs of the Kubernetes nodes as well as the nodePorts of the exposed services:

 ```